Ichneutica epiastra

 Ichneutica epiastra is a moth of the family Noctuidae.
 It is endemic to New Zealand and is found throughout the North, South and Stewart Islands.
 This species prefers open habitats such as wetlands, dunes and forest clearings.
 Eggs are laid in the summer or autumn and larvae feed during winter and spring.
 The larval host species are found within the genus Austroderia.
 The adult moths are on the wing between October and February.
 Adult I. epiastra can possibly be confused with the similar species I. arotis and I. haedifrontella however there are differences in appearance that enables I. epiastra to be distinguished from these two species.
 In particular I. epiastra has long sharp-tipped ‘horns' on its head that are diagnostic.
-The adults of this species appear reluctant to be attracted to light although they do come more frequently to the brighter mercury vapour traps.
+The adults of this species appear reluctant to be attracted to light although they do come more frequently to the brighter mercury vapour light traps.

 Taxonomy

 This moth was first described by Edward Meyrick in 1911 and named Leucania epiastra.
 The male lectotype specimen is held at the Natural History Museum, London.
-In 1988 J. S. Dugdale, in his catalogue on New Zealand lepidopera, placed this species within the Dipaustica genus.
+In 1988 J. S. Dugdale, in his catalogue on New Zealand lepidoptera, placed this species within the Dipaustica genus.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae species.
 During this review the genus Ichneutica was greatly expanded and the genus Dipaustica was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica epiastra.